upros/brski-cloud/anima-brski-cloud.md

 # Introduction

-Bootstrapping Remote Secure Key Infrastructures (BRSKI) {{I-D.ietf-anima-bootstrapping-keyinfra}} specifies automated bootstrapping of an Autonomic Control Plane.
+Bootstrapping Remote Secure Key Infrastructures {{BRSKI}} specifies automated bootstrapping of an Autonomic Control Plane.
 BRSKI Section 2.7 describes how a pledge "MAY contact a well known URI of a cloud registrar if a local registrar cannot be discovered or if the pledge's target use cases do not include a local registrar".

 This document further specifies use of a BRSKI cloud registrar and clarifies operations that are not sufficiently specified in BRSKI.